networklocum/frontend-take-home-task/README.md

 * Write asynchronous code
 * Include tests
 * Instructions on how to run your code locally
+* A section in your README on what you would like to do or improve if you had more time

 You're free to use any external libraries that could help you in this task.